 The classic approach is to select crossover frequencies based on speaker specifications, but these may not reflect how the speakers perform in the room.
 HouseCurve’s overlay feature makes it possible to compare separate speaker measurements to select a crossover frequency.

-The published frequency range for the main speakers is 80-20000 Hz and 35-165 Hz for the subwoofer.
+The published frequency range for the main speakers is 80-20000 Hz and the subwoofer is 35-165 Hz.
 Based on the specs, the overlap of these speakers is 80 - 165 Hz and the crossover frequency should be somewhere in that range.